-“I got a less stressful job, set up a video game business from my bedroom, and gained qualification and accreditations to become a nutritionist, a strength and conditioning coach, and a football coach.
+“I began a less stressful job, set up a video game business from my bedroom, and gained qualification and accreditations to become a nutritionist, a strength and conditioning coach, and a football coach.

-“I starting working to help unemployed people back into work, and found that rewarding.
+“I started working to help unemployed people back into work, and found that rewarding.
 I then moved into elite sports, which was eye-opening.”

 Read more: Mental health service users in Preston look to the future through art